dev-aghad/journalr-app/README.md

+# NOTE
+You cannot currently get past the login stage due to the .env.example file which needs updating from the default

+This means that the application does not currently work however I have video proof of it working here: https://drive.google.com/file/d/1vxb6cclHb6JA1slAExZXAUznSN19yBJJ/view?usp=drive_link

+I cannot update the application for the time being due to location constraints but this will be done eventually

 # Journalr

 Journalr is a full-stack Laravel web application that allows users to create journal-style posts with optional images, comment on posts, like posts and comments, and browse content by tags.
 The application includes authentication, user profiles, role-based permissions, AJAX functionality, and integration with an external API.